jharwell/sierra/docs/src/requirements/index.rst

 Experiment Definition Format-based Restrictions
 -----------------------------------------------

-SIERRA uses some special XML tokens during stage 1, and although it is unlikely that including these tokens would cause problems, because SIERRA looks for them in *specific* places in the ``--expdef-template``.
+SIERRA uses some special tokens during stage 1, and although it is unlikely that including these tokens would cause problems, because SIERRA looks for them in *specific* places in the ``--expdef-template``, you should still avoid them.
 Restrictions differ according to the active ``--expdef`` plugin.

 .. tabs::